Cioraz/IE-Team7-Project/README.md

 - In the same cloned folder run `make run` to ONLY RUN the application and check for logical errors.

 ### Commiting
-- Before COMMITING RUN `make clean` in the `Shell_impl` folder ensuring no temporary files are commited to github.
+- Before COMMITING RUN `make clean` in the cloned folder ensuring no temporary files are commited to github.

 ## Pushing to Github
 ## Branching